gsmainclusivetechlab/mobilemoneyapi-devportal/docs/use-cases/p-2-p-transfers/scenarios/p2p-transfer-via-switch.md

     activate Switch
     activate Sending FSP
     activate Receiving FSP
-    Note right of Switch: (6) Subject to sender confirmation, the Sending FSP submits a transfer request to the Swith.
-The Switch<br>will return the Request State object to indicate that the request is 'pending'.
+    Note right of Switch: (6) Subject to sender confirmation, the Sending FSP submits a transfer<br>request to the Swith.
+The Switch will return the Request State object to<br>indicate that the request is 'pending'.
     Switch->>Receiving FSP: POST /transactions/type/transfer
     Note right of Receiving FSP: (7) The Switch in turn submits the transaction request to the<br>Receiving FSP.
-The Receiving FSP will return the Request State object<br>to indicate that the request is 'pending'.
+The Receiving FSP will return the<br>Request State object to indicate that the request is<br>'pending'.
     Receiving FSP-->>Switch: HTTP 202 (Request State Object) Switch-->>Sending FSP: HTTP 202 (Request State Object) deactivate Switch